HarryHibbins/CV/README.md

 #### **Excellent communicator**
 Whether it has been group projects or providing good customer service, I have been able to quickly and effectively communicate with people to reach a solution that everyone is happy with.

-#### **Effective timekeeping skills and adaptabilty**
+#### **Effective timekeeping skills and adaptability**
-Whislt studying at university I always had multiple large projects on the go at one given time, often using different technologies.
-I was able to manage my time successfully to enable myself to still acheive high grades across all modules.
+Whilst studying at university I always had multiple large projects on the go at one given time, often using different technologies.
+I was able to manage my time successfully to enable myself to still achieve high grades across all modules.

 ## Experience

 #### _Makers, November 2022 – February 2023_
-The Makers bootcamp has enabled me to become an adept programmer by practicing OOP and SOLID principles and utilising vaulable programming techniques such as TDD and CI/CD.
+The Makers bootcamp has enabled me to become an adept programmer by practicing OOP and SOLID principles and utilising valuable programming techniques such as TDD and CI/CD.
 Importantly Makers has enabled me to find a passion for developing software that can solve real world problems.

 • Working using an Agile workflow in various group projects to effectively deliver an MVP and iterating on it on each sprint to reach a new release.
 • Developing code with requirements set by an acting client, communicating with them to gain a better understanding of what they want the software to do.